shawly/docker-keepalived/README.md

 I recommend to use the `+keepalived` alias so you can easily filter emails, but it's up to you.
 Your mail provider/server should support this though if you are not using gmail.

-The default config doesn't have any mail notifications configured, so you are requried to create and use a custom `keepalived.conf` [as described above](#using-a-custom-keepalivedconf).
+The default config doesn't have any mail notifications configured, so you are required to create and use a custom `keepalived.conf` [as described above](#using-a-custom-keepalivedconf).

 To use the `msmtpd` that pipes mails to `msmtp`, you need to send your mails to `localhost` on port `25` in your `keepalived.conf`, like this: